tesscat/indigo/README.md

 ### Installing and running this:
 #### Installing
 If you received this via `git clone` then the git stuff should be setup, otherwise run `git init` as normal.
-Install the (singular) runtime dependency with `git submodule init && git submodule update`
-This project has a large number of build dependencies, most of which I cannot remember.
+Install the (singular) runtime dependency with `git submodule init && git submodule update`.
+The only change that's been made to submodules is the removal of line 73 of `vendor/posix-uefi/uefi/uefi.h` (the `wchar_t` def), which you might need to do.
+(TODO: fork posix-uefi) This project has a large number of build dependencies, most of which I cannot remember.
 Off the top of my head you may need:
 - clang/clang++ & GNU Make
 - ld.lld (I think this comes with clang)